 Once your judge arrives, each side will do a “pre-negotiation.”
 Pre-negotiations are 5 minutes alone with the judge to discuss what your goals and expectations are for the round.
 You should have your pre-negotiation memorized but be as relaxed as possible so that is sounds conversational.
 Tailor your pre-negotiation to your client’s goals and interests and how you can best act to achieve those goals.
 You have been provided a pre-negotiation script at the end of this packet, but please remember that it is a jumping-off point.
 If it doesn’t work for you, change it so that you can address your client’s goals and your strategy to achieve them but in your own words.
 Judges will appreciate variety in how pre-negotiations are given so that it sounds genuine to you.
 The pre-negotiation should be delivered while standing.

 You will have 50 minutes to negotiate.
 You may spend that time however you like but most negotiations begin with introductions and setting an agenda for the round.
 When you introduce yourself, follow the lead of the facts.
 If the facts say you have been working with the opposing side for a while, mention that is nice to see them again.
 Setting the agenda is an opportunity to see what is most important to your client and their client.
-If you are a visual person, you may write the agenda on a whiteboard but don’t allow it to become a distraction during the round.
+If you are a visual person, you may write the agenda on a whiteboard.

 Typically, after an agenda is set, each side will ask the other questions to get a better sense of what each side is working with.
 If you are asked a question, you must answer it honestly, but if there is room to be evasive it may serve you to do so.
 However, a dishonest answer will be an ethical violation.